AOEpeople/aoe_technology_radar/data/radar/2021-07-01/graalnaative.md

 The application created as a native image can be run without a JDK.
 The natively compiled applications require generally less memory and have shorter start up times.

-We at AOE have already running microservices written in Scala with Graal Native Image.
+We at DCX have already running microservices written in Scala with Graal Native Image.